The Walking Dead (TV series): Season 3 (2012–13)

-Eight months after fleeing the farm, Rick's group—sans Andrea, but with Hershel's family—finds a remote prison, which they make their new home after clearing it of walkers.
+Eight months after fleeing the farm, Rick's group—sans Andrea—finds a remote prison, which they make their new home after clearing it of walkers.
 Lori dies from an emergency C section, and Rick starts to become unhinged and hallucinate.
 Andrea was rescued by Michonne and the two discover Woodbury, a fortified town led by a deceitful man known as "the Governor" who seeks to destroy the group at the prison.
-Rick's group launches a raid that destroys Woodbury, but the Governor kills Andrea and escapes.
+Conflict erupts between the two groups leading to the fall of Woodbury, but the Governor kills Andrea and escapes.
 The remaining citizens of Woodbury move into the prison.

 Season 4 (2013–14)

 Several months after the Governor's attack, a deadly flu kills many of the people at the prison.
 The Governor finds Martinez, his former right-hand man and kills him, taking over his group before leading them into the prison.
 Rick's group is forced to separate and flee, while Hershel and the Governor are killed.
-The survivors, divided, face off against the undead and make new acquaintances.
+The scattered survivors try to find each other and make new acquaintances.
 They all find numerous signs pointing to a safe haven called Terminus.
 Group by group, they reunite at Terminus, but Rick's group, sans Carol, is captured for an unknown purpose.

 Season 5 (2014–15)

 The residents of Terminus have become cannibals.
 Carol leads a charge that frees Rick's group.
 Some of the group are captured by a group of corrupt cops based out of Grady Memorial Hospital.
 After the group migrates to Virginia, a stranger named Aaron approaches, inviting them to join the fortified community of Alexandria, led by Deanna Monroe.
 They quickly realize the residents are ill-prepared to do what it takes to survive.
 Rick becomes attracted to Jessie Anderson and discovers she has an abusive husband.
-Deanna signals Rick to execute the man after he kills her husband as Morgan arrives unexpectedly.
+Deanna orders Rick to execute the man after he kills her husband as Morgan arrives unexpectedly.

 Season 6 (2015–16)

-The residents of Alexandria trust Rick's group to protect the town.
+Deanna gives Rick command of Alexandria to protect the town.
 A group known as the Wolves use a zombie horde to attack Alexandria, and Deanna and the entire Anderson family (among others) are killed.
 While recovering, Alexandria learns of a community called the Hilltop.
-A man called Jesus invites them to trade supplies with Hilltop if they can help end the threat of the extortionist Saviors led by a man named Negan.
+Paul "Jesus" Rovia invites them to trade supplies with Hilltop if they can help end the threat of the extortionist Saviors led by a man named Negan.
 Although Rick's group decimate one Savior outpost, they are later caught by Negan and forced to submit to him.